How to Invest $1,000 Wisely

 Don't underestimate the power of choosing the right investment account to store your $1,000.
 Taxes are like investment termites — they'll chew clear through your investment if you let them.
 Ideally, you should do anything you legally can to lower your tax bill.
 The government has actually created tax breaks to incentivize citizens to save for retirement and other big life expenses.
 An incredible amount can be saved by investing the maximum possible into what are known as “tax-advantaged” accounts.
 These investment vehicles either allow investments to grow within them tax-free or only become taxable when you withdraw money years down the line in retirement.
 Provided the time horizon on these accounts fits with your goals, grab as much of the “free money” as you can by maxing these accounts out first.

 Think of tax-advantaged accounts as the top cups in those cool champagne towers; only after the top cups get filled should your money trickle down into other types of accounts.
-If you don't need your money right away, you should have no trouble at all investing your entire $1,000 into a tax advantaged account.
+If you don't need your money right away, you should have no trouble at all investing most, if not all of your $1,000 into a tax-advantaged account.

 Tired of trying to figure out how to invest your $1,000?
 Wealthsimple offers state-of-the-art technology, low fees and the kind of personalized, friendly service you might have not thought imaginable from an automated investment service — get started investing in minutes.